greut/invenio-docker/README.md

 # Invenio containers

-Docker containers to play with invenio next/pu branches.
+Docker containers to play with invenio 2.0 branch.

 ## Next